pypa/cibuildwheel/docs/options.md

 `CIBW_TEST_REQUIRES` if they are already defined in `pyproject.toml`, `setup.cfg` or `setup.py`.

+Separate multiple items with a comma, e.g. `bar,baz,quux`, just like you would when installing extras with `pip install foo[bar,baz,quux]`.

 Platform-specific environment variables are also available:<br/>
 `CIBW_TEST_EXTRAS_MACOS` | `CIBW_TEST_EXTRAS_WINDOWS` | `CIBW_TEST_EXTRAS_LINUX` | `CIBW_TEST_EXTRAS_PYODIDE`